MSLM-Electric/FreeRTOS_WindowsDemo/README.md

 Buildable and worky projects:
 ```
 1. BasicTemplate
-2. RTOSdebuggingTips-Tricks/FindingBugWithBitLoggerList (not brought into compatibiling with 32-bit platform!
-Soon)
+2. RTOSdebuggingTips-Tricks/FindingBugWithBitLoggerList
 3. TasksArrayTests (not 32-bit buildable.
-Soon)
+Soon) <--
-4. TimerID_using (not 32-bit buildable)
+4. TimerID_using (not 32-bit buildable) <--
 5. TemplateFreeRTOSv10test  (upgraded to FreeRTOS v10.0.1 and compiled.
               Instructions for build and cmsis_os files not brought into
               compatibiling with 32-bit platform!
-Soon)
+Soon) <--
 ```